jasonyu1996/anvil/README.md

 ## Discussing AnvilHDL

-If you would like to discuss AnvilHDL, e.g., to seek help, report bugs, or suggest features, please join https://anvilhdl.zulipchat.com/.
+If you use AnvilHDL, we would love to hear your feedback!
+Please join https://anvilhdl.zulipchat.com/ for discussions.